zuoshifan/homotopy/README.rst

 This is a Python package that implement the homotopy algorithm described in 'Sparsity-Based Space-Time Adaptive Processing Using Complex-Valued Homotopy Technique For Airborne Radar' by Zhaocheng Yang et al. 2013.
-It can applied to both real-valued and complex-valued l1-norm minimization problem.
+It can be applied to both real-valued and complex-valued l1-norm minimization problem.

 Installation